magv/ratracer/README.md

 The *ratracer* tool additonally contains means to:
 - trace arbitrary arithmentic expressions from textual files;
-- trace the solutions of systems of linear equations.
+- trace the solutions of systems of linear equations;
+- expand any trace into a series.

-For more description please refer to the paper at [arXiv:2211.03572];
+For more information please refer to the paper at [arXiv:2211.03572].
-to cite this paper, use:
+To cite this paper, use:

     @article{Magerya:2022hvj,
         author = "Magerya, Vitaly",